simononen/recipes/README.md

-# recipes
+# Recipes

-The Recipes Odin Project
+The Recipes Odin Project under the HTML Foundations